Marketing Mix

 Jane is a marketing manager for Simple Smartphone, a new smartphone developed for older people.
 Market research has revealed that people 60 and over find the newer generation of smartphones difficult to use.
 Jane’s company took that information and developed a new product to compete in the smartphone market against Apple, Samsung Galaxy, and similar phones.

-The four P’s quadrant for the new Simple Smartphone looks like this:
+The four P’s quadrant for the new Simple Smartphone might look like this:

-The following companies – and countless others – have chosen to focus on one area of the marketing mix to use as their competitive advantage.
+The following real-world marketing mix strategy examples focus on companies that have chosen one area of the marketing mix to use as their competitive advantage.

 Dollar Tree leverages price as a factor by pricing everything in the store at $1 or lower.
 This sends a strong signal to their target consumer that they’ll save money by shopping at their stores.

-Tiffany’s jewelry store uses product as its competitive edge.
-Available only at their store, the company's signature diamond cut is called a “Tiffany True Cut.”
-The “Tiffany Blue” of their packaging is so distinctive that the Pantone Company (a company that organizes and catalogues colors for the printing industry) mixed and named the color after the brand.
+Another example of marketing mix is Tiffany & Co. applying product as their competitive edge.
+Their signature diamond cut (called a “Tiffany True Cut”) is only available at their store.
+The “Tiffany Blue” of their packaging is so distinctive that the Pantone Company has even named the color after the brand.

 Apple focuses on product innovation as the quadrant to leverage for their competitive edge in the marketing mix.
 Although it has memorable advertising, it’s the product design that sets Apple apart from all others.